Kitty-Kat1997/Maze-Solver/README.md

 - **Dependencies**: Ensure that all required dependencies are installed using `pip install -r requirements.txt`.
 - **Visualization Issues**: If the maze is not displaying correctly, try updating your **matplotlib** and **numpy** libraries.

-For additional support, feel free to open an issue on the GitHub repository.

----

-This **README** provides all the necessary details for users to install, use, and contribute to the **Maze Pathfinding Algorithm Visualizer** project.
-Let me know if you need any further adjustments!